nperezg/biosounds/docs/user_guide.md

 By clicking on the reading mode button to the left of the spectrogram (CD icon), playback will be started from the start of the recording, over all frequencies, with continuous playback mode enabled.

 ## Selection
 Any part of the spectrogram can be selected.
-The coordinates of the selection will be reflected inside the text boxes below the spectrogram.
-These values can be copied (delimited by tabs) with the clipboard button next to them and inserted directly into any spreadsheet.
+The coordinates of the selection are shown inside the text boxes below the spectrogram.
+These values can be copied (delimited by tabs) with the clipboard button next to them and inserted directly into any spreadsheet for further analysis.

 Clicking the zoom button (magnifying glass icon) will zoom into any selected part of the spectrogram.
 By default, the filtering option is enabled (filter icon), which will filter out frequencies outside of the selection (what you see is what you hear).
 You can return to the overview by clicking on the spectrogram thumbnail to the left of the main spectrogram.